tenstorrent/tt-metal/README.md

 page](https://github.com/orgs/tenstorrent-metal/discussions/categories/announcements).

 We also have a Discord channel that you can join.
-You may discuss with other members of the community and Metal developers there.
+You may discuss with other members of the community and developers there.
 You may use this invite [link](https://discord.gg/tvhGzHQwaj).

 If you have ideas you would like to bounce off others in the community before